 A month before you may want to:

-- Make sure parents and students/pupils are informed of the INSET day
+- Make sure staff are informed of the contents of the INSET day and any pre-reading/prior work required

 - Finalise stick-ability, outcomes & structure for the day